Mohammadpur, Dhaka

 Dr Ahsanur Rahman, PHD

 To trim a mimosa tree for optimal health and beauty, start by pruning away any dead or diseased branches.
 Next, cut back any straggly or overgrown branches, making sure to leave enough leaves on the branch so that it can continue to photosynthesize properly.
-Finally, shape the tree by thinning out crowded branches and removing any crossing or rubbing branches.

-• Mimosa trees should be trimmed in the late winter or early spring, before new growth begins
+• Mimosa trees should be trimmed in the late winter or early spring before new growth begins

 • Trim off any dead or dying branches, as well as any branches that are crossing or rubbing against each other